 Dip into this homemade sweet potato hummus – made with few ingredients and even fewer steps!

 I have always loved hummus.
-It’s definitely one of my all-time favourite dips.
+It’s definitely one of my all-time favorite dips.
 I love how it also makes a great spread for sandwiches and wraps.

 At first, I was always so intimidated to make my own hummus.
 After doing some research, I realized that all it took were some easy-peasy ingredients and a food processor/blender.